datnguyenzzz/nogodb/lib/go-sstable/README.md

 The block type gives the per-block compression used; each block is compressed independently

-Illustration of a block trailer:
+Illustration of a physical block trailer:
 ```
 +---------------------------+-------------------+
 | compression type (1-byte) | checksum (4-byte) |